PhilipPartsch/Howto-Sphinx/docs/architecture-examples.rst

 Structure Model: Deployment-Diagram
 ***********************************

-Sphinx-Needs offers a build in represenatation of elements with `needflow`_, `needarch`_, and `needuml`_.
+Sphinx-Needs offers a build in representation of elements with `needflow`_, `needarch`_, and `needuml`_.

-You can use `needs-flow-configs <https://sphinx-needs.readthedocs.io/en/latest/configuration.html#needs-flow-configs>`_ to change repesentation in needflow.
+You can use `needs-flow-configs <https://sphinx-needs.readthedocs.io/en/latest/configuration.html#needs-flow-configs>`_ to change representation in needflow.
 You can use `needs-render-context`_ to extend the data available in needarch and needuml.

 Needflow expects to get `plantuml deployment-diagram`_ elements as representation.
 With `flow() <https://sphinx-needs.readthedocs.io/en/latest/directives/needuml.html#flow-id>`_
-you can get this repesentation even in needarch and needuml.
+you can get this representation even in needarch and needuml.

-Visial representation of UML Ports in Sphinx-Needs
+Visual representation of UML Ports in Sphinx-Needs
 ==================================================

-Pay attention: We do use ``:input:`` and ``:output:`` in the same datamodel.
+Pay attention: We do use ``:input:`` and ``:output:`` in the same data model.
 This is only because to see the differences in the output of plantuml tooling.
 Especially the ordering of links like ``A -> B`` vs ``B <- A``.